alfin3/from-scratch-nn-adaboost-bayes/README.md

 # from-scratch-nn-adaboost-bayes
-older "from scratch" implementations of fully connected neural networks, adaboost, and bayes networks
+older "from scratch" implementations of fully connected neural networks, adaboost, and bayes networks (great for refreshing basic understanding)

 data set used in boosting neural networks is available at: https://archive.ics.uci.edu/ml/datasets/Covertype (some features need pre-processing to 0 mean and unit variance).